 Recent federal legislation now also makes K-12 education expenses eligible for 529 ESPs but not Prepaid Tuition plans .
 Another distinction between Prepaid Tuition and ESPs is the education savings plan’s ability to use proceeds for more than tuition and fees like room and board.
 You could, for example, have both a prepaid and an education savings plan for your child; the first paying tuition and fees and the latter, room and board.

-What returns can I expect from my 529 Education Savings Plan?
+What Are Expected Returns from 529 Education Savings Plans?

 The three-year average returns from state-sponsored Direct to Consumer 529 Education Savings plans have been between 30 and 80 percent!
 California was the worst state 529 Plan with a 32.04 percent return while Montana was the best with a 87.34 percent return!
 Please see this link for a comparison of the 1, 3 and 5-year returns by state. https://www.savingforcollege.com/529-plans/three-year-529-plan-rankings-direct-plans .